 However, the development of new rice-fish farming systems depends on the functioning of the rice and fish value chains.
-Therefore, market output and input strategies (e.g. organising smallholder farmers into clusters for greater access to inputs or facilitate their sales) will be designed and tested with private and public sectors to enhance the productivity of smallholder farming systems.
-Improved production and more efficient value chains will contribute to an increased access to and consumption of farmed rice and fish in the selected counties for enhanced food and nutrition security, especially of women and children.
+Therefore, market output and input strategies (e.g. organising smallholder farmers into clusters for greater access to inputs or facilitate their sales) were to be designed and tested with private and public sectors to enhance the productivity of smallholder farming systems.
+Improved production and more efficient value chains were expected to contribute to an increased access to and consumption of farmed rice and fish in the selected counties for enhanced food and nutrition security, especially of women and children.

-To orient this participatory research, the project will support functional multi-stakeholder innovation platforms capable of better informing aquaculture-integrated rice-based farming research and development efforts with gender-equitable aquaculture strategies and policies in Liberia.
-These platforms will also be used for enhanced knowledge sharing and learning, as well as for facilitating advocacy sessions with authorities and value chain actors to create a conducive environment to develop and sustain integrated rice-fish farming systems.
+To orient this participatory research, the project was planning to support functional multi-stakeholder innovation platforms capable of better informing aquaculture-integrated rice-based farming research and development efforts with gender-equitable aquaculture strategies and policies in Liberia.
+These platforms were also to be used for enhanced knowledge sharing and learning, as well as for facilitating advocacy sessions with authorities and value chain actors to create a conducive environment to develop and sustain integrated rice-fish farming systems.

-The interventions will look for gender equality outcomes (e.g. increase in the number of women owning ponds, cultivating fish and rice, controlling the incomes generated from rice and fish sales) through research on gender norms and development of communication materials to address harmful norms, attitudes, practices and power relations.
+The intervention intended to look for gender equality outcomes (e.g. increase in the number of women owning ponds, cultivating fish and rice, controlling the incomes generated from rice and fish sales) through research on gender norms and development of communication materials to address harmful norms, attitudes, practices and power relations.